-From 1973 through 2021, CVWD and DWA have replenished the WWR and MC Management Areas with approximately 4,020,518 AF (3,825,384 AF to the Whitewater River Groundwater Replenishment Facility, 28,090 AF to the Palm Desert Groundwater Replenishment Facility, and 167,044 AF to the Mission Creek Groundwater Replenishment Facility).
-Of this total, 3,734,763 AF consisted of exchange deliveries (Colorado River water exchanged for SWP water, including advance deliveries), 28,090 AF consisted of deliveries to the PD-GRF, and 257,665 AF consisted of deliveries from accounts other than the SWP Exchange account.
-To date, MWD has delivered a total of 1,308,481 AF of advance deliveries.
-1,015,900 AF have been converted to exchange deliveries, leaving an advance delivery account balance of 292,581 AF of advance deliveries not yet converted to exchange deliveries (see Exhibit 7).
-Of the above totals, excluding non-SWP and MWD's advance deliveries, DWA is responsible for approximately 758,306 AF of the artificial replenishment to WWR and approximately 116,728 AF of the artificial replenishment to MC; a total of approximately 875,034 AF.
+From 1973 through 2022, CVWD and DWA have replenished the WWR and MC Management Areas with approximately 4,046,478 AF (3,840,395 AF to the Whitewater River Groundwater Replenishment Facility, 39,039 AF to the Palm Desert Groundwater Replenishment Facility, and 167,044 AF to the Mission Creek Groundwater Replenishment Facility).
+Of this total, 3,599,757 AF consisted of exchange deliveries (Colorado River water exchanged for SWP water, including advance deliveries), 39,039 AF consisted of deliveries to the PD-GRF, and 407,682 AF consisted of deliveries from accounts other than the SWP Exchange account.
+Of the above totals, excluding non-SWP and MWD's advance deliveries, DWA is responsible for approximately 732,717 AF of the artificial replenishment to WWR and approximately 116,729 AF of the artificial replenishment to MC; a total of approximately 849,446 AF.

 Between October 1984 and December 1986, MWD initially provided about 466,000 AF of advance delivered water for future exchange with CVWD and DWA that was used to replenish the WWR Management Area.
 This initial quantity of advanced delivered water has been augmented several times since then (with a portion on the augmented supply delivered to the Mission Creek Groundwater Replenishment Facility), and the total quantity of advance delivered water in both subbasins is currently 1,308,481 AF.
 During drought conditions, MWD has periodically met exchange delivery obligations with water from its advance delivery account.
-By December 2021, MWD had converted approximately 1,015,900 AF of advance delivered water to exchange water deliveries, leaving a balance of approximately 292,581 AF in MWD's advance delivery account (see Exhibit 7, included at the end of this report, for an accounting of exchange and advance deliveries).
+By December 2022, MWD had converted approximately 1,027,134 AF of advance delivered water to exchange water deliveries, leaving a balance of approximately 281,347 AF in MWD's advance delivery account (see Exhibit 7, included at the end of this report, for an accounting of exchange and advance deliveries).